Madeye24/Election_Analysis/README.md

 * As python script can find unique candidates names and county names we can use it for a much larger dataset by adding more counties and cadidates.

-* Also, we can add more If statements and compare the data in a different way.
+* Also, we can add more If statements and compare the data in a different way."for example, we can find which county voted for which candidate" or "which candidate performed poor in which county".

 * Moreover we can add a "datetime" dependency that can calculate the votes in real time.